 Test-dev: this partition consists of 4,000 test visual questions and is available year-round.
 Each team can upload at most 10 submissions per day to receive evaluation results.

-Test-challenge: this partition is available for a limited duration before the European Conference on Computer Vision (ECCV) in September 2018 to support the challenge, and contains all 8,000 visual questions in the test dataset.
-Results on this partition will determine the challenge winners, which will be announced during a workshop hosted at ECCV.
+Test-challenge: this partition is available for a limited duration before the Computer Vision and Pattern Recognition (CVPR) conference in June 2020 to support the challenge for the VQA task, and contains all 8,000 visual questions in the test dataset.
+Results on this partition will determine the challenge winners, which will be announced during the Visual Question Answering and Dialog workshop hosted at CVPR.
 Each team can submit at most five results files over the length of the challenge and at most one result per day.
 The best scoring submitted result for each team will be selected as the team’s final entry for the competition.

 Test-standard: this partition is available to support algorithm evaluation year-round, and contains all 8,000 visual questions in the test dataset.
 Each team can submit at most five results files and at most one result per day.
 Each team can choose to share their results publicly or keep them private.
 When shared publicly, the top submission result will be published to the public leaderboard.